lebrauncom/lita-compliment/README.md

 This is based in the excellent work of Ben Lovell and his abuse Hubot and abuse as a service platform: http://fierce-thicket-2438.herokuapp.com.
-Subtly forked from @andypike for the lita version.
+Subtly forked from Andy Pike for the lita version and modified to make the world a better place.

 ## Installation